 Other subjects taught in school are: – Design and Technology, Computing, History, Geography, Art, Music, Physical Education and Personal, Social, Citizenship and Health Education.
-In addition, children in Reception – Year 5 learn French, while in Year 6 they learn Spanish
+In addition, children in Year 3 – Year 6 learn French.

-All work is carefully planned to ensure that children have access to the relevant areas of the curriculum according to their age and ability and that the skills of reading, writing and mathematics are practised daily throughout the school.
+All work is carefully planned to ensure that children have access to the relevant areas of the curriculum according to their age and stage of development and that the skills of reading, writing and mathematics are practised daily throughout the school.

 If would like to see in more detail, what the children learning in each class, click https://www.bromet.herts.sch.uk/class-pages/ then scroll down to find your child's class page

-At Bromet we believe a cross-curricular approach makes learning more purposeful.
-On each class page from Years 1-6 you can find our Curriculum Termly Overviews.
+Implementation describes the way in which we deliver our intent consistently each day.
+At Bromet we believe linking subjects where applicable makes learning more purposeful.
+On each class page from Years R-6 you can find our Curriculum Termly Overviews.
 These outline the links we make between various foundation subjects.

-Each topic heading is designed to be broad which allows scope for independent learning by following the children's interests.
-When appropriate, our topics begin with a hook and end with a great finale to give children an opportunity to present what they have learnt.
+Each subject is designed to allow scope for independent learning by following the children's interests.
+When appropriate, our subjects begin with a hook and end with a finale to give children an opportunity to present what they have learnt.

 We promote British values.
 At Bromet we see British values as:

-We follow the Statutory Framework for Early Years, 2019 (Click Here to see a copy)
+We follow the Statutory Framework for Early Years, 2021 (Click here to see a copy)